rafaelsuarezg/rafaelsuarezg/README.md

 - 🚀 Working on multiple backend projects using Python
 - 📚 Currently learning Angular and React framework
-- 😎 Trying to delete more code than I write
+- 😎 Trying to delete more code than what I write

 ## Expertise